LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      *   The usual way is to earn at least
          79 on the Internet-based TOEFL test (or 550 on the paper-based test) or at least a 6.5 (overall band score) on the IELTS academic test.
+         The paper TOEFL test requires at least Reading: 21, Listening: 21 and
+         Writing: 23.
          The *official results must come to Loyola directly* *from the testing agency*.
          Loyola's institutional code is 1412;